Local certification of graph decompositions and applications to minor-free classes: Connectivity and connectivity decompositions

 \subsection{Block-cut tree}

 Now that we can certify connectivity properties, we introduce a way to certify decomposition of graphs into parts of higher connectivity.
 Let us start with a few definitions.

 A \emph{2-connected component} of a graph $G$ is a connected subgraph $H$ maximal by inclusion such that the removal of one node does not disconnect $H$.
-Observe that a 2-connected component can be reduced to an edge in the case of a bridge, i.e. an edge whose removal disconnects the graph.
+Observe that a 2-connected component can consists of just one edge in the case of a bridge, i.e. an edge whose removal disconnects the graph.

-For every pair $C,C'$ of 2-connected components, one can prove that their intersection has size at most one.
+The intersection of any pair $C,C'$ of 2-connected components has size at most one.
+Indeed, if it had size at least two, then we could merge these into a larger 2-connected component, which would contradict the maximality.
 So we can define an auxiliary graph from $G$ where every node corresponds to a 2-connected component and there is an edge between two components if and only if they intersect on exactly one node.
-One can prove that this graph is a tree and is called the \emph{block-cut tree}.
+This graph is a tree, because a cycle would again create a larger 2-connected component, contradicting maximality.
+This tree is called the \emph{block-cut tree}.

 Let $T$ be a block-cut tree of $G$, and $D$ a maximal 2-connected component chosen to be the root of this tree.
 (Note that if $G$ is $2$-connected then the graph is reduced to this component).
 Let $C$ be a component that is not the root of the tree.
 The \emph{connecting node} of a component $C$ is the node lying both in $C$ and in its parent component.
 The \emph{interior} of $C$ is the set of nodes of $C$ minus the connecting node of $C$.
 Note that the interior of a component is always non-empty.